valkyrieasyraf/Bayshore_6RR/README.md

-# Bayshore_6RR
+# Bayshore_6RR (Neo Alpha Built)
-A server implementation for Wangan Midnight Maximum Tune 6RR, written in TypeScript.
-Modified and edited by PixelCheeze, Khunmenn and Tiaraaa.
+A server implementation for Wangan Midnight Maximum Tune 6RR, based from Bayshore 6 and 6R, written in TypeScript language.
+Modified and edited by PixelCheeze, Khunmenn and Tiaraaa for W6W10JPN05 support.

 ### THIS PROJECT IS CURRENTLY FOR PRIVATE USE.
 THIS IS NOT FOR COMMERCIAL USAGE.
 RISK ON YOUR OWN FROM ANY FURTHER LEGAL CONSULT / CEASE & DESIST FROM OFFICIAL GAME DISTRUBUTOR WHEN HOSTING A W6W SERVER FOR "n-0" GAME UNDER INTERNATIONAL, AND "n-1" for JPN.
 DO NOT MESSAGE ME, REPO CONTRIBUTOR OR ANYONE HERE FOR SUPPORT ###